RuiMSMelo/clothesStore/README.md

-A clothes online store using React and Kohl's API
+A clothes online store using React and fakestoreAPI from https://fakestoreapi.com/